bvigneswar/Textile-Billing-App/README.md

 To start using the application:

-Clone the repository using: git clone https://github.com/yourusername/nexsys-billing.git
+Clone the repository using: git clone https://github.com/bvigneswar/Textile-Billing-App.git

-Navigate to the project folder using: cd nexsys-billing
+Navigate to the project folder using: cd Textile-Billing-App

 Install all dependencies using: npm install